-After an AP transmits between one and MRG Buffer Size MSDUs or A-MSDUs with RA set to an MRG group address when the Ack Policy for that group address is MRG-Block-Ack, the AP shall send a BlockAckReq to the group address.
-The BlockAckReq lists none, one, some or all of the MRG group members in the MRG BAR Information field.
-If the source of the MRG group addressed stream is within the BSS, the AP shall not send a BlockAckReq listing the source STA.
+After an AP transmits between one and GCR (#686) Buffer Size MSDUs or A-MSDUs with RA set to an GCR (#686) group address when the retransmission(#961) policy for that group address is GCR (#686)-Block-Ack, the AP shall send a BlockAckReq to one of the STAs that has an GCR (#686)-Block-Ack agreement for this group address. (#605) The AP shall not send a BlockAckReq to a STA with a MAC address that matches the SA in any of the MSDUs or A-MSDUs transmitted during the GCR (#686) TXOP(#128).(#219)

-NOTE-In one procedure, the AP sends a BlockAckReq listing one group member per MRG frame transmission.
-The AP begins with the first member of the MRG group and cycles through the members as the AP transmits each subsequent MRG frame.
+NOTE-As an example of how the above procedure might be implemented(#129), the AP sends a BlockAckReq to one(#219) group member after each MSDU that is delivered using the GCR (#686)-Block-Ack retransmission(#961) policy(#130).
+The AP begins with the first member of the GCR (#686) group and cycles through the members as the AP transmits each subsequent GCR (#686)-Block-Ack MSDU(#130).

-When a non-AP STA receives a BlockAckReq with an RA equal to an MRG group address with the non-AP STA’s AID listed in the MRG BAR Information field, the non-AP STA shall determine the number of order, n, in which it is listed in the BlockAckReq with the lowest AID in the list as 0, and shall transmit a BlockAck frame at a delay of (n+1)*SIFS + n*TXTIME(BlockAck) after the BlockAckReq.
-The BlockAck acknowledges the listed STA’s receiving status of the block of group addressed frames requested by the BlockAckReq frame.
+(#605)When a non-AP STA receives a BlockAckReq with the GCR (#686) Group Address subfield equal to an GCR (#686) group address the non-AP STA shall transmit a BlockAck frame at a delay of SIFSafter the BlockAckReq.
+The BlockAck acknowledges the (#135)STA’s reception(#133) status of the block of group addressed frames requested by the BlockAckReq frame.
 The receive buffer operation, the selection of BlockAck and BlockAckReq variants, and the BlockAck generation shall follow the rules in 9.10.4, 9.10.6, and 9.10.7.

-Figure 9-aa1: Typical frame exchange with MRG-Block-Ack Ack policy
+Figure 9-aa1: Typical frame exchange with GCR (#686)-Block-Ack retransmission(#961) policy

-MRG group members that are not identified in the MRG BAR Information field of the BlockAckReq shall not respond to the BlockAckReq yet shall still use the Block Ack Starting Sequence Control to update the first MPDU in the block for which an acknowledgment is expected.
-The BlockAckReq may list zero MRG group members from whom a BlockAck is requested.
-This shall have the effect of updating the receiving MRG group members with a new first Block Ack Starting Sequence Control.

-A typical frame exchange sequence using the MRG-Block-Ack Ack policy for a single TID is shown in Figure 9-aa1.
+(#605)A typical frame exchange sequence using the GCR (#686)-Block-Ack retransmission(#961) policy for a single TID is shown in Figure 9-aa1.

-BlockAckReq and BlockAck frames may be lost or incorrectly received by the intended recipients.
-If an AP transmits an MRG BlockAckReq including a list of MRG group members in the MRG BAR Information field yet does not successfully receive BlockAck frames from all the listed STAs, then the AP may retransmit, in a new TXOP, a BlockAckReq with STAs from whom the AP has not received a BlockAck listed in the MRG BAR Information field.
-The process of sending additional BlockAckReq frames for outstanding STAs is repeated until terminated by the AP or no outstanding STAs remain.
+(#605)BlockAckReq and BlockAck frames might(#139) be lost or incorrectly received by the intended recipients.
+If an AP transmits an GCR (#686) BlockAckReq to a GCR (#686) group memberGCR (#686) and(#141) does not successfully receive a BlockAck frame from the STA, then the AP may retransmit, in a new TXOP, a BlockAckReq.
 The process may be restarted by the AP transmitting an updated BlockAckReq with a new Block Ack Starting Sequence Control field if the data MSDUs requested for acknowledgement in the BlockAckReq have reached their lifetime limit.
-The AP shall not transmit a BlockAckReq listing a member of an MRG group when the AP has already received from the group member an acknowledgement of all outstanding frames in the MRG stream.